Addressing long-term economic challenges

 - Financial need related to CBF primary focus areas: debt, health benefits and retirement benefits

-Financial Advisor - Every qualified applicant for the Ministerial Excellence Initiative will receive a consultation from a certified financial advisor.
+Financial Advisor - Every grant recipient for the Ministerial Excellence Initiative will receive a consultation from a certified financial advisor.
 An advisor will help to define goals and identify appropriate financial processes.
 The objective is to provide a holistic approach to financial education and positive financial choices.
 As well as:

 - Educate- on current status and determine necessary steps